F-22 Sustainment

 Two main areas of F-22 sustainment work include:

-• RAMMP, or the Reliability and Maintainability Maturation Program: In RAMMP, our team is constantly inspecting data from the field of operations and engineering solutions to increase aircraft availability for combat.
+• Reliability, Availability and Maintainability Program (RAMP): In the RAMP, our team is constantly inspecting data from the field of operations and engineering solutions to increase aircraft availability for combat.

 • Modernization Line: The Ogden Air Logistics Center at Hill Air Force Base, Utah, houses the only current F-22 Modernization line, or Mod Line.
 At this center of excellence, the U.S. Air Force and Lockheed Martin integrate the latest system capabilities to bolster the Raptor’s asymmetric advantage over current and potential adversaries.